ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 rocprofv3 --hsa-trace < app_relative_path >
 ```

-Running the above command generates `hsa_api_trace.csv` file prefixed with process Id.
-Note that the contents of this file have been truncated for demonstration purposes.
+The above command generates a `hsa_api_trace.csv` file prefixed with process ID.
+Note: the contents of this file have been truncated for demonstration purposes.

 ```bash
 $ cat 197_hsa_api_trace.csv